 • Feelings of hopelessness or sadness

-• Preoccupation with their physical appearance (including behaviors such as dieting, overexercise, or any other potential eating disorder
+• Preoccupation with your physical appearance (including behaviors such as dieting, overexercise, or any other potential eating disorder

 • Ongoing conflict with peers and/or support figures